 - Because of this lack of guidance, organizations trying to implement the DA framework are more likely to need professional consultants to help with the rollout

 Should You Use Disciplined Agile?

 For a highly experienced agile team, this type of hybrid model might provide much-needed flexibility.
-But for teams newly transitioning to the agile approach, Disciplined Agile might make that learning curve too steep and costly.
+But for teams newly transitioning to the agile approach, DA might make that learning curve too steep and costly.